-i) Subsequent to December 31, 2021, the Corporation granted 220,000 stock options to certain consultants of the Corporation.
-Each option allows the holder to acquire one common share of the Corporation at an exercise price of \$2.18 and expires on January 11, 2027.
+(i) During the 2022 Fiscal Period, the Corporation granted 602,500 stock options to certain consultants, Directors, and employees of the Corporation.
+Each option allows the holder to acquire one common share of the Corporation at exercise prices between \$1.46 and \$2.18 with expiry dates between January 11, 2027, and September 12, 2027.
 These options vest one-third on each anniversary date.
+During the 2022 Fiscal Period, the Corporation cancelled 2,512,490 stock options held by certain employees, consultants, officers, and Directors of the Corporation and issued 2,600,000 restricted share units ("RSUs") of the Corporation to replace the cancelled stock options.

-ii) Subsequent to December 31, 2021, the Corporation announced the appointment of its Scientific Advisory Board (See "Clinical Highlights - Scientific Advisory Board").
+(ii) In January 2022, the Corporation announced the appointment of Paul M. Ridker, MD, MPH, Bruce McManus, PhD, MD, and Joseph A. Hill, MD, PhD, to its Scientific Advisory Board (See "Clinical Programs - Scientific Advisory Board").

-iii) Subsequent to December 31, 2021, the Corporation announced the appointment of Jennifer M. Chao to its Board of Directors.
+(iii) In March 2022, the Corporation announced the appointment of Jennifer M. Chao to its Board of Directors.
 Ms. Chao has also been appointed Chair of the Corporate Governance and Compensation Committee.
-Iain Chalmers has stepped down from the Board of Directors to accommodate Ms. Chao's appointment.
+Iain Chalmers stepped down from the Board of Directors to accommodate Ms. Chao's appointment.

 Ms. Chao has over 25 years of experience in the biotech and life sciences industries focused primarily on finance and corporate strategy.
 She is Managing Partner of CoreStrategies Management, LLC, a company she founded in 2008 to provide transformational corporate and financial strategies to biotech/life science companies for maximizing core valuation.
-She currently serves on the Board of Directors of Endo Pharmaceuticals and is a member of the Audit Committee and Compliance Committee.
-Prior to joining Endo, Ms. Chao served as Chairman of the Board of BioSpecifics Technologies Corp.
-(BioSpecifics) from October 2019 until its acquisition by Endo for approximately US \$660 million in December 2020.
+Ms. Chao also serves as a biopharma securities expert witness for high-level biopharma litigation matters, working with large economic consulting firms and law firms; cases have involved material and fair disclosure, valuation, and insider trading.
+She currently serves on the Board of Directors of Endo International ("Endo") and is a member of the Audit Committee and Compliance Committee.
+Ms. Chao also serves on the board of directors of Edesa Biotech as Chair of Nominating and Corporate Governance, and a member of the Audit Committee.
+Prior to joining Endo, Ms. Chao served as Chairman of the Board of BioSpecifics Technologies Corp. ("BioSpecifics") from October 2019 until its acquisition by Endo for approximately USD \$660 million in December 2020.
 She also served as Chair of BioSpecifics' Compensation Committee and as a member of the Audit Committee, Strategy Committee, Intellectual Property Committee, and Nominating and Corporate Governance Committee from 2015 to 2020.